-Recommended as a Leading Individual in the Chambers and Partners directory, Stephen is a family law specialist.
-His practice encompasses all areas of family law work, with an emphasis on family finance cases and private law matters concerning children.
-Stephen has expertise in dealing with the international elements of family law, including issues such as child abduction, relocation and cross-border enforcement and has a particular interest in the developing area of surrogacy law.
+Recommended as a Leading Individual in the Chambers and Partners directory, Stephen maintains a deliberately broad practice focusing on family finance and private law matters concerning children.
+Stephen has expertise in dealing with the international elements of family law, including issues such as child abduction, relocation and cross-border enforcement and has an interest in the developing area of surrogacy law.
 He also has experience with high profile work involving national and international news coverage.

 Stephen has advised clients in proceedings in all levels of court, up to and including the Supreme Court.
 Stephen has also spent time working with family law attorneys in the jurisdiction of Texas, USA, dealing with a variety of international issues.
 In the family finance element of his practice, Stephen has dealt with cases where the assets have been located in a variety of jurisdictions as well as those involving disputed valuations of businesses and pension assets.
-In matters relating to children, Stephen has represented parents and children in cases involving international relocation, child abduction and matters such as allegations of sexual, physical or substance abuse.
+In matters relating to children, Stephen has represented parents and children in cases involving domestic and international relocation, child abduction and those in which there are allegations of sexual, physical and substance abuse.